Interview of James Lowther, February 14, 2012

 Interviewed by Joan Wagnon

-The former Secretary of Aging and Health and Environment under Governor John Carlin describes herself first and foremost as a nurse.
-That nursing background propelled her into high level positions in the local, state and federal government, always asking how her actions affected the children and the people she served.
-She started out in leadership positions in Kansas government and academia before being appointed Secretary of Aging by Governor John Carlin.
-She worked with advocates to establish the Silver-haired Legislature.
-She worked for Mayor Marion Barry in Washington DC in his office of Policy and Show MorePlanning in the Department of Human Services.
+Barbara Sabol, the Secretary of Aging and Health and Environment under Governor John Carlin describes herself first and foremost as a nurse.
+That nursing background propelled her into high level positions in local, state and federal levels of government, always asking how her actions affected the children and the people she served.
+Sabol began as a leader in Kansas government and academia before being appointed Secretary of Aging, working with other advocates to establish the Silver-haired Legislature.
+She worked for Mayor Marion Barry in Washington DC in his office of Policy and Planning within Show Morethe Department of Human Services.
 Carlin asked her to return to Kansas as Secretary of Health and Environment where she quickly established a reputation as a problem solver for tough issues such as the permanent closure of a waste dump in Furley that leaked toxic chemicals.
 Sabol talks candidly about the challenges she faced as an African American and a woman and how she met those challenges.
 The interview concludes with her describing her latest project, housing for young adults who have aged out of the foster care system.
 Show Less

 image of Mike Hayden